Course Content and Outcome Guide for AM 151

 - Course Title:

 - Credit Hours:

 - Lecture Hours:

 - Special Fee:

 Course DescriptionIntroduces principles of automotive braking systems.
-Practice disassembly/assembly of brake system components using school owned equipment including proper measuring and machining of brake drums and discs.
+Includes practicing disassembly/assembly of brake system components using school owned equipment including proper measuring and machining of brake drums and discs.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description

 This course is designed for students with no previous industry experience.
 Students will develop the skills, knowledge and attitudes necessary to perform, with supervision, base (non anti-lock) brake and anti-lock brake (ABS) repairs on import and domestic cars and light trucks.
 This course will prepare students for Brakes II (AM115), where they will practice learned skills on customer vehicles until they can diagnosis and repair brake systems with limited supervision.
 This is the skill level necessary for employment at an apprentice level.

 The broader purpose of this course is to provide students, at the beginning of their first year in the automotive program, with authentic experience in basic industry skills and concepts, to ensure their success in later courses and on-the-job.
 These skills include tool use, fastener tightening, and ASE style test taking.
 Concepts and attitudes that they will put into practice include safety, craftsmanship, professionalism and responsible customer service.

 Perform a complete vehicle brake inspection, including measurement and evaluation of the base brake friction, hydraulic, wheel bearing, parking brake and power assist components.